Justin-Insight/mymindteam.com/content/blog/you-are-not-your-thoughts-what-this-means--why-its-important.md

 categories:
   - Happiness
 ---
 We’ve been hearing this a lot, “You are what you think”, haven’t we?
 I sure have\!
 There have been many instances where I’ve been told to mind my thinking because thoughts can be my actions, but I’m skeptical… Wait, listen to my reasons first\!

 This saying, “you are your thoughts” is something that has taken root in our minds over the years, and it has, inadvertently, affected our mental health – whether you believe it or not.
 Psychologists and experts might insist that “you are your thoughts” is the right way to go, but that might not be the truth.
 At least not anymore.

-Below, let’s explore the origins of “you are your thoughts” and why the saying, “You are&nbsp;_not_&nbsp;your thoughts” should be implemented in your life\!
-Because, the truth is you are&nbsp;**not**&nbsp;your thoughts, no matter what others might say.
+Below, let’s explore the origins of “you are your thoughts” and why the saying, “You are *not* your thoughts” should be implemented in your life\!
+Because, the truth is you are **not** your thoughts, no matter what others might say.

 ## The Origins Of “You Are Your Thoughts”